Kelley Walsh-Lyons, Owner

 Betsy Baker, Yoga Instructor

-Betsy started practicing Bikram yoga on New Year’s Day 2002 and went to teacher training in the summer of 2004.
+Betsy started practising Bikram yoga on New Year’s Day 2002 and went to teacher training in the summer of 2004.
 At times, yoga has been her main athletic activity, other times it’s been auxiliary – keeping her healthy for hiking, running, CrossFit, and more.
-When teaching, she is aware that people bring their complex lives into the studio, therefore she embraces the essence of Plato’s quote: “be kind, for everyone you meet is fighting a great battle.”
-Betsy believes in working hard at the yoga, and being encouraging and compassionate with her students.
+When teaching, she is aware that people bring their complex lives into the studio, therefore she embraces the essence of Plato’s quote: “Be kind, for everyone you meet is fighting a great battle.”
+Betsy believes in working hard at the yoga and being encouraging and compassionate with her students.
 Come stretch and sweat with her!